 Jenica grew up in and around Oromocto and Fredericton.
 She completed her Master’s degree in Education at UNB, while working full time at Fredericton High School.
 It was during this time that she and her husband had their two boys.

-Jenica ran in New Maryland-Sunbury as a candidate for the Green Party of New Brunswick in 2018, doubling the Green popular vote from the election before.
-She was elected as the federal Member of Parliament October 21st, 2019.
-She is the first woman to hold this title and the first Green to be elected federally outside of British Columbia.
-She is passionate about confronting the challenges we face, including: climate change, rampant poverty, mental illness and addictions, and the need for reconciliation with First Nations.
+Jenica was elected as the federal Member of Parliament October 21st, 2019 and became the first woman to hold this title.
+She is passionate about confronting the challenges we face, including climate change, rampant poverty, mental illness and addictions, and the need for reconciliation with First Nations.

 “As a mother and educator, I know today’s decisions have a lasting impact on the future our children inherit.
 We have to choose better.” – Jenica Atwin